 Summer Study for International Students Requesting a Boston University I-20

-The expense estimates below are for visiting international students studying at the Boston University Charles River Campus during Summer Term 2018.
+The expense estimates below are for visiting international students studying at Boston University during Summer Term 2019.
 The six-week estimate covers one summer session, while the 12-week estimate covers both summer sessions.

 Please note that all estimated expenses are subject to change.